actix/actix-web/actix-web/MIGRATION-4.0.md

 ## `App::data` Deprecation :warning:

 The `App::data` method is deprecated.
 Replace instances of this with `App::app_data`.
-Exposing both methods was a footgun and lead to lots of confusion when trying to extract the data in handlers.
+Exposing both methods led to lots of confusion when trying to extract the data in handlers.
 Now, when using the `Data` wrapper, the type you put in to `app_data` is the same type you extract in handler arguments.

 You may need to review the [guidance on shared mutable state](https://docs.rs/actix-web/4/actix_web/struct.App.html#shared-mutable-state) in order to migrate this correctly.